FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-11.md

 {::comment}

-    [MB92]: To what?
+    MB92: To what?

-    [VP]: Subsections on quantities and interfaces should mention equivalent representations.
+    VP: Subsections on quantities and interfaces should mention equivalent representations.
           Then reformulate this.

-    [MK]: Edited.
+    MK: Edited.
 First two paragraphs in Discussion changed to make it clearer.

 {:/comment}